bjgebbie/AudioUpscaling/README.md

 - Make sure you have completed the requirements section below
 - To show and listen to the sample type `py ./src/drivers/show_graph.py {SAMPLE_NAME}`
+- To run the upscaler type `py ./src/upscale {SAMPLE_NAME}` and it will generate an upscaled file in samples for you to calle the show graph on.

 ## Requirements